sourcegraph/handbook/content/people-ops/expenses.md

 - Add a description of your expense in the designated field.

-### Expense categories
+### When submitting an expense

-Please ensure that each expense is properly categorized.
+- Please ensure that each expense is properly categorized.
 Some frequently asked questions about categories include:
   - Software purchases or subscriptions should be categorized as "Software and SaaS <$1000"
+  - Computer purchases and other hardware (monitor, headphones, etc.) should be categorized as "Computer & Related"
-- Wellness/gym reimbursements should be categorized as "Fringe benefits"
+  - Home office set-up purchases (chairs, desks, etc.) should be categorized as "Furniture & Office"
+  - Note: there is no designated "home office setup" category in Expensify.
+Each expensed item should be categorized individually.
+So even though we have one home office setup budget, it spans across multiple categories.
+- Please ensure the date and description fields are properly filled out
+  - The date listed on your expense should be the date of purchase (not the date of submission).
+  - The description field should list exactly what item is being expensed.

+### Internet, phone, and wellness benefits
+- For US based teammates: these fringe benefits are automatically added to your paycheck (the total amount is split up over both paychecks for the month), there is no need to submit them via Expensify.
+- For teammates based outside the US: you can have have these as fixed line items on your invoices and you will be paid for the full amount every month.
+- Fringe benefit amount (per month):
+  - Internet: $50
+  - Phone: $75
+  - Wellness: $100